falconry/falcon/docs/api/media.rst

 In general ``WSGI`` applications only use the sync methods, while ``ASGI`` applications only use the async one.
-The JSON handled is an exception to this, since it's used also by other part of the framework, not only the the media handling.
+The JSON handled is an exception to this, since it's used also by other parts of the framework, not only in the media handling.
 See the :ref:`note above<note_json_handler>` for more details.

 .. autoclass:: falcon.media.BaseHandler